timtoo/Minecraft-PoutineMod/USE-THE-SOURCE.md

 5. You can delete com.example.examplemod package in exclipse, if you want to

-The above steps brings the minecraft-poutinemod source code into eclipse (into the MDKExample project) while leaving it physically in the place you cloned the repository.
-If you are going to use the version control, it should be done in this original location, to avoid confusion.

 The source code provided is the everything that would go under the "src" directory of a minecraft forge eclipse project set up as described by the Minecraft Forge